ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 ## Confidentiality

 Use confidential communication to exchange attestation information.
 This requirement usually is present when communication happens over insecure channels, such as the public Internet.
-Speaking of a suitable communcation protocol, TLS is a good candidate.
+Speaking of a suitable communication protocol, TLS is a good candidate.
 In private networks, such as carrier management networks, it must be evaluated whether or not the transport medium is considered confidential.

 ## Mutual Authentication

-In particular use cases mutual authentication may be desireable in such a way that a Verifier also needs to prove its identity to the Attestor instead of only the Attestor proving its identity to the Verifier.
+In particular use cases mutual authentication may be desirable in such a way that a Verifier also needs to prove its identity to the Attestor instead of only the Attestor proving its identity to the Verifier.

 ## Hardware-Enforcement/Support